 2. There are five agencies serving survivors of domestic violence, dating violence, sexual assault, and stalking in this CoC.
-Two use HMIS-compatible Apricot Software for their client database and the other three use their own secure digital client databases.
-All five DV agencies in this CoC provide deidentified aggregate data to the CoC.
+The first two use HMIS-compatible Apricot Software for their client database.
+The remaining three use their own secure digital client databases.
+All five DV agencies in this CoC provide de-identified aggregate data to the CoC.
 Our CoC is compliant with the 2024 HMIS Data Standards.

+1

 2A-5.
 Bed Coverage Rate-Using HIC, HMIS Data-CoC Merger Bonus Points.

 NOFO Section V.B.3.c. and V.B.7.